I got a flattering request a few months back. An unpaid but exiting project. A lot of heart and a small budget. Do you want to join?

 So I did.
 Then I turned off the computer and felt my shoulders relax.

 We like the idea of never quitting.
-Like to think of ourselves that way.
+We like to think of ourselves that way.
 And sometimes it’s a good thing, endurance is a healthy quality to cultivate.
-But to stick with it no matter what, just because I once said I would.
+But to stick with it no matter what, just because I once said I would?
 That way of thinking seems more and more irrelevant to me.

 Whatever we set out to do in life, we know very little at the start.
-The goal we set can only be a guiding light; it cannot be an informed decision.
-We simply don’t have enough information at that point.
-We gather it as we go, and to ignore that information is not only stupid, it’s a sure way of losing track of ourselves.
+Our goals are not meant to be set it stone, they’re meant to be guiding lights, helping us get started.
+Then we gather information as we go, and to ignore that information because it points us in another direction than we thought is a sure way of losing track of ourselves.

 When we face a choice – right or left, go for it or hold back, stick with it or quit – one alternative feels good and the other not so good.
 Sometimes the difference is obvious, sometimes subtle, but it’s there and we can perceive it.
 We can trust it.

-To quit, drop out, change our mind, or give up is not the same as failing.
+To quit, drop out, change our mind or give up is not the same as failing.
 I think we know that.
 I think most of us know how much courage and self-knowledge it can take to back out.
-That it can be constructive and even life-affirming.
+We know that it can be constructive and even life-affirming.

 It’s a relief to let go of what doesn’t work.
 A relief to move on and spend all that energy on something else.
-We need to quit, from time to time, in order for something new to come on the stage.
+We need to quit, from time to time, in order for something new to enter the stage.

 If I hadn’t given up all those relationships, I would never have found the man I can’t imagine being without.
 If I hadn’t moved all those (34) times, I’d never have found my house on the mountainside (which I might quit and leave someday, who knows).
 If I hadn’t quit my publishing career, I wouldn’t be able to sit here and write.
 And so on.